 64% – the percentage of HR managers that are of the mindset that their companies offer satisfactory/very satisfactory pay and benefit expectations setting when it comes to a job listing

-34% – percentage of organizations that implemented benefits offerings
+34% – the percentage of organizations that implemented benefits offerings

-70% – percentage of employees who prefer human benefits advisors
+70% – the percentage of employees who prefer human benefits advisors

 According to organizations, the following are the main factors in evaluating HR technology platforms:

 Ease of use (61.4%)

 52% – the percentage of employers that believe virtual care will be important in the future of healthcare delivery